 Reduce heat and simmer chili, uncovered, for 25 minutes, stirring occasionally.
 Remove from heat and serve!

 Once the chili is ready, serve in individual bowls with your favorite toppings.
 If you get this at Texas Roadhouse, you'll have it served with shredded cheddar cheese and diced red onions.
-I like to also include avocado slices and sour cream.
+I like to also include avocado slices and a dollop of sour cream.
 Feel free to get creative - jalapeno slices, green onions, and tortilla chips are all yummy additions!

 Substitutions